Substra/substra-documentation/src/entry_points/glossary.md

 - **Data Manager**: A data manager corresponds to tools to interact with a set of data.
 It contains a name, adescription, and a data opener, which is a script used to read data.

 - **Data Sample**: A data sample corresponds to a record containing features and target(s) associated to one or several objectives.
+In Substra, this object has the following attributes stored in the ledger:
+      - Hash of data stored in local storage
+      - List of keys of associated Datasets
+      - A boolean indicating if data is dedicated to testing

 - **Dataset**: A dataset corresponds to the abstraction made of a data manager and a set of data.
+In Substra, this object has the following attributes stored in the ledger:
+      - Name of the Dataset
+      - Storage address and hash of its data opener type of data in the dataset (tabular, image, ...)
+      - Storage address and hash of its description file
+      - Owner
+      - Associated Objective key
+      - Permissions

 - **Distributed Ledger Technology (DLT)**: DLT is a consensus of replicated, shared, and synchronized data geographically spread across multiple sites, institutions, or countries (Distributed Ledger Technology: beyond block chain [PDF](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/492972/gs-16-1-distributed-ledger-technology.pdf).
 UK Government, Office for Science.
 January 2016)